 PermaCulture Herb Spirals

 The herb spiral is an iconic and popular element of permaculture design.
-Herb spirals enable us to create a variety of micro-climates in a small place by providing a variety of positions for plants and levels of moisture for different growing needs.
+Herb spirals create a variety of micro-climates in a small place by providing a variety of positions for plants and levels of moisture for different growing needs.
 Some plants, such as many of the Mediterranean herbs, need dry, sandy soil conditions, while other plants require a more moist type of soil.
-Through our workshop, we teach both the philosophy behind herb spirals, as well as how to make one.
+Through our workshop, we teach both how to make the spirals and the philosophy behind herb spirals.
 We encourage a hands-on approach, and plant herbs during the workshop!

 Geo-Dome Building Architecture